belastingdienst/opr-paas/docs/administrators-guide/feature-flags.md

 ### Warn

-The option `warn` can be used to have the WebHook warn about users being set, without declining the request.
+The option `warn` can be used to have the WebHook warn about users being set, without declining the request, and have the controller log warnings to console and the Paas Status block.

 !!! example